 1. What is red diesel?

-‘Red diesel’ is a fuel that is currently used in off-road vehicles and machinery.
-It is used in a number of industries, most prominently construction and agriculture, where users are entitled to a rebate on the tax or duty paid on the fuel purchased.
+‘Red diesel’ is a fuel used in off-road vehicles and machinery.
+It is only used in a small number of industries, most prominently agriculture, where users are entitled to a rebate on the tax or duty paid on the fuel purchased.
 It was permitted for use in construction until 31 March 2022.

 Red diesel is the same as regular white diesel but with a red dye and chemical markers added to it to prevent its misuse in road vehicles.

 The Government announced in the Budget 2020 that the entitlement to use rebated red diesel or rebated biofuels (e.g. Hydrotreated Vegetable Oil – HVO) would be removed from most sectors, including construction, from 1 April 2022.
-This means it will be illegal to put red diesel into the tank of a vehicle or machine that is not entitled to use it after this date.

 3. When might traces of red diesel be found in plant and equipment used for construction work?

-For a short period of time after the rules change on 1 April 2022, businesses may find that traces of red diesel are still present in the fuel tanks of vehicles or machines on site as the fuel is used up before being replaced with white diesel.
+For a short period of time, businesses may find that traces of red diesel are still present in the fuel tanks of vehicles or machines on site as the fuel is used up before being replaced with white diesel.
 How long this will take will depend on the type of vehicle or machine, the size of its fuel tank, its rate of fuel consumption and how frequently it is used.

-Businesses that currently use red diesel but will no longer be entitled to after 1 April should plan to run down the fuel in their vehicles and machines and use up existing stocks being held in storage by this date.
-Businesses will not be expected to flush out all traces of red diesel from storage tanks but should plan to empty and refill them with white diesel before putting fuel into their vehicles or machines after the rules change.
+Businesses that have red diesel purchased prior to 1 April 2022 but are no longer entitled to use it should run down the fuel in their vehicles and machines and use up any existing stocks in storage.
+Businesses are not expected to flush out all traces of red diesel from storage tanks but should empty and refill them with white diesel before putting fuel into their vehicles or machines now the rules have changed.

 There is also a possibility that traces of red diesel may be found where plant and equipment is used for both entitled and non-entitled purposes (such as agriculture and construction work).